Your property manager does most of the work.

 Although we'll do the heavy lifting, as the property owner, you must:

-- Permit us to keep your rental property in good and safe condition;
+- Permit us to keep your rental in good and safe condition;

-- Permit us to follow building codes and housing regulations affecting fair housing, health and safety;
+- Allow us to follow building codes and housing regulations pertaining to fair housing, health and safety;

-- Allow us to keep your escrow account in good order.
+- Permit us to keep your contingency reserve funds and escrow account in good order.

-Item 3, means that we may need to replenish your contingency account from time to time to pay for repairs.
-Whenever possible we will do this from collected rents rather than collecting from you.
+Item 3, means that we may need to replenish your contingency account from time to time to pay for maintenance.
+Whenever we can we will do this from collected rents rather than collecting from you.

 Landlord Reference

-a good reference for property owners in Burke
+a handy source for landlords in Burke

-- Before you move a tenant into your investment in Burke
+- Before you put a renter in your investment in Burke

 - Collections and evictions